solana-labs/solana/book/src/leader-rotation.md

 ## Leader Seed Generation

-Leader selection is decided via a random seed.
+Leader scheduling is decided via a random seed.
 The process is as follows:

 1. Periodically, at a specific PoH tick count, select the signatures of the votes that made up the last supermajority
 2. Concatenate the signatures